utkarsh-yadav1231/Mini-Projects/Cricket Simulation Game/README.md

 # Cricket Simulation Game
 This is a Cricket Simulation game built with python program.
+It will print the scorecard of both the teams after the ODI match ends.

+There are two World XI Teams :
+- Team ODI best
+- Team T20 best

 ## To Play this Game
 - Run cricket.py in Python IDE.